HYPERLEDGER INDY FOR THE ENTERPRISE

 Indy network users will take on the role of Issuer, Holder/Prover and/or Verifier:

 AN ENTERPRISE EXAMPLE

 Organizations can use the Indy platform to move to an electronic business model.
 For example business licenses and other credentials (such as government certifications) can be issued as Verifiable Credentials, and stored in an organization's Enterprise Wallet.
 The organization can then present this information electronically as Proofs when conducting business online.

 OrgBookBC is an example of an Indy-based business application that is in production use today.
 Developed by the Province of British Columbia, OrgBook BC is a public registry of credentials for businesses and organizations operating in BC.
 These credentials are published as Verifiable Credentials on a publicly searchable registry, however for businesses which adopt Indy technology and develop the capability of managing their own credentials, these VC's can be issued directly to the business.
 Any organization who issues business credentials or licenses can issue to OrgBook BC (and in the future to the businesses themselves).
 You can read about OrgBook BC and the Verifiable Organizations Network (or VON) here.

 These Credentials can enable businesses to operate in a true B2B manner.

-For example, a public sector organization may have a list of Qualified Vendors who are allowed to bid - these qualifications could be issued as Verifiable Credentials.
+For example, a public sector organization may have a list of Qualified Vendors who are allowed to bid.
+These qualifications could be issued as Verifiable Credentials.
 When bidding on a procurement, the organization could provide evidence of their Qualified status via a Proof.
-If they were also required to provide evidence of their financial strength (or references from previously completed projects), these could also potentially be collected and held as Verifiable Credentials as well, and then presented as Proofs as part of their Bid in a procurement cycle.
+If they were also required to provide evidence of their financial strength (or references from previously completed projects), these could also potentially be collected and held as Verifiable Credentials, and then presented as Proofs as part of their Bid in a procurement cycle.